Principal Professional Development Plan Guides and Documents Professional Growth Efforts

 When the principal’s summative report is created, scores from the PPDP and all other completed components of the principal evaluation process will be collected and summarized into one summative report for the principal.

-To learn more about NEE’s Principal Evaluation system, view the principal evaluation blog topic, where we have previously reviewed NEE’s Building Improvement Plan organizer and NEE’s Building Personnel Development Plan organizer.
-Next up in our series, we’ll take a look at the NEE Teacher Survey.
+To learn more about NEE’s Principal Evaluation system, view the principal evaluation blog topic, where we review NEE’s Building Improvement Plan organizer and NEE’s Building Personnel Development Plan organizer, and the NEE Teacher Survey.

 The Network for Educator Effectiveness (NEE) is a simple yet powerful comprehensive system for educator evaluation that helps educators grow, students learn, and schools improve.
 Developed by preK-12 practitioners and experts at the University of Missouri, NEE brings together classroom observation, student feedback, teacher curriculum planning, and professional development as measures of effectiveness in a secure online portal designed to promote educator growth and development.